-With all that is being written now about "mindset," it is an excellent idea to begin school by having our students set positive goals.
-More and more K-16 schools are introducing concepts like SMART goals as a way of gradually building students' capacity to tackle the increasing challenges they are facing.
+With all that is being written now about mindset, it’s an excellent idea to begin school by having our students set positive goals.
+More and more K–12 schools are introducing concepts like SMART goals as a way of gradually building students’ capacity to tackle the increasing challenges they are facing.

 Setting Character Goals via Peer Interviews

 In The Heart of Education, Dara Feldman recommends that students set character goals as a way to show themselves—and others—that they have the capacity to live a happy, principled life.
 She recommends the following interview structure as a way to help students set goals (which can also be framed as SMART goals).
 I have seen the interview work effectively in grades five and up.

 Adapt this to your students’ ages and circumstances.
 For example, you may have to explain about the importance of trust in sharing this information in class.

 Step 1: At the start of the school year, it’s important to set goals.
 Ask, “What are some things you want to have happen over the course of this year at school?”